eriksjolund/podman-networking-docs/README.md

 <img src="graphics/proxy-host-gateway.excalidraw.svg" alt="ny Description of the SVG" width="100%" height="100%">

-The proxy receives incoming from the Internet, the host and the custom network on the socket-activated socket.
+The HTTP reverse proxy receives incoming from the Internet, the host and the custom network on the socket-activated socket.
 Add [`AddHost=`](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#addhost) option
 with the special value `host-gateway` to containers on the custom network that need to connect to the proxy.